Fiber Arts Workshops

 *How to create a handspun single

-*A brief into to plying and finishing yarn
+*A brief intro to plying and finishing yarn

 The workshop fee of $50 includes instruction, wool for spinning (that you can take home), the use of hand carders and spinning wheel if you do not own one.
-The registration fee is non-refundable after October 9th, 2021.
-Class is limited to 5 participants (adults only) and pre-registration is required.
+The registration fee is non-refundable after September 16th, 2022.
+Class is limited to 5 participants (Ages 14 and up) and pre-registration is required.